When I was a kid, summer meant beach balls, pool noodles, squirt guns, and sand buckets… All fun, but all plastic!

 Big Little Universe

+This set is similar to the Moonkie one.
 Big Little Universe offers a couple of beach bucket sets that are made out of 100% food grade silicone.
 That means it’s FDA approved and completely free from things like BPA, BPS, phthalates, and PVC.
-The set comes with a bucket, shovel, and four sea-shaped accessories.

 Spielstabil